 Xanax® is a widely prescribed medication for anxiety and panic disorders that has been in circulation since the 1970s.
 While it can be highly effective in managing specific stress disorders, Xanax® does come with it a potential for addiction.

 When this happens, there is a possibility of experiencing certain withdrawal symptoms when discontinuing the medication.
-The withdrawal process from Xanax® can be challenging and potentially dangerous, particularly if not managed under medical supervision.
+The withdrawal process can be challenging and, in some cases, dangerous if not managed properly.

 What is Xanax®?